TheCodeSojourner/parens-from-the-past/chapters/chapter1.md

     Resolves #1: Bridge history to silicon
 ```

-Back in his hotel room that evening, Alex opened his laptop and created a new GitHub repository.
-The commit message was brief but precise, a developer's way of marking a moment in time.
-His finger hovered over the "Create repository" button for just a moment before pressing it.

 The universe might forget, but git wouldn't.
 Not unless someone explicitly forced it to.

 Later, as rain continued to drum against the hotel window, he thought about Elena's question.
 The "sky-daddy" jab wasn't new, he'd been fielding variants of it since his Christian conversion at age 40, after a decade of investigating the evidence for God.
 The old Alex, the hard atheist who believed God was a syntax error, would have scoffed at his future self.

-But thirty years of developing software had taught him something important: complex systems rarely arise by accident.
+But thirty years of developing software had taught him something important: complex systems don't arise by accident.
 Ordered complexity usually implied design, or at least intentionality.
 And the universe was nothing if not an ordered complex system.

 His faith wasn't based on fear or tradition, but on the same careful evaluation of evidence he'd apply to any hypothesis.
 The universe had a persistence layer.
-History didn't vanish; it transformed.
+History didn't vanish; it transformed through accretion.
 And somewhere in the grand cosmic REPL, someone had defined the initial conditions.

+But Alex worried.
+He wondered whether his age and his faith might cause Elena, Raj, and Kai to reject him, and his ideas.
+And even if they welcomed his collaboration, what about the Clojure community at large?
+The community was widely known for its respectful acceptance of diversity, but would that acceptance extend to him?

-Alex smiled at the thought as he drifted off to sleep.
+Alex let go of his worry as he drifted off to sleep.
 Tomorrow he would change his flight.
 Thursday at the hacker space would be interesting.

 The last thing he saw before closing his laptop was the repository he'd just created, empty except for a README.md file containing that first Clojure definition: